 "The best thing parents can do is help their child understand, in an age-appropriate way, that the cast is there to help their bone heal," Matzkin says.
 "The sooner it heals, the sooner they'll be able to do fun things again.
 It's important to avoid activities that involve the affected area or risk reinjuring it."

 Older kids will have an easier time understanding this than younger ones.
 "At the time of his injury, Braedon was really into Cookie Monster, so we got him a blue cast," Ball says.
 "We told him that it was a special Cookie Monster cast and while he was wearing it he could only crawl and sit.
 I made a game out of it to help him go back to crawling again."

 Most kids and parents look forward to the day the cast comes off.
-But your child may be surprised to find that his arm or leg feels funny or even painful at first.
+But your child may be surprised to find that their arm or leg feels funny or even painful at first.

 "There's stiffness within the joints, ligaments, and tendons because they haven't been able to move them for a while," Gaffney says.
 "Adults might be able to tolerate this a little more, but a child might not understand why their arm or leg hurts."
-Fortunately, as he continues to stretch and move, the stiffness will improve and he'll soon feel better.
+Fortunately, as they continue to stretch and move, the stiffness will improve and they'll soon feel better.